isomerpages/moe-ast-elis/_swi-continuity-activities/2023 – Murals and Signage/To Joo Chiat.md

 description: ""
 third_nav_title: 2023 – Murals and Signage
 ---
-Florence Lee

 **To Joo Chiat**

+By Florence Lee

-Get the cat&nbsp;
+Get the cat
 out of the bookstore
-Joo would never have guessed –&nbsp;
+Joo would never have guessed –
 traipsing, trading places
 snatches of conversations
 in a back alley
 that the footsteps
-make sense&nbsp;only if you are present.
+make sense only if you are present.
 Step in the shade
 with philosophers, coffee, tea,
 giant cats and healing sunflowers